warmana/cloudant-docs-fork/docs2017/src/api/document.md

 data that has just been written, even by the same client, might not be returned from a read request immediately following the write request.
-To work around this behaviour, a client can cache state locally.
+To work around this behavior,
+a client can cache state locally.
 Caching also helps to keep request counts down, increase application performance,